 Job Market Diversification Correlates with Productivity, Education Levels, and Real Estate Activity

 In nature, more biodiversity means more life.
 In a healthy ecosystem, all species have a role and those roles support each other, whether directly or indirectly.
-When you look at regional economies, diversification is important.

 In nature, more biodiversity means more life.
 In a healthy ecosystem, all species have a role and those roles support each other, whether directly or indirectly.
 Coral reefs are the perfect example.
 Occupying less than one percent of the ocean floor, coral reefs are home to more than 25 percent of marine life.
 This immense biodiversity helps the space thrive under good conditions and withstand any challenging conditions.